949886/FurinaImpact/README.md

 ### Building
 You can build it with .NET 7 SDK

+### Resources
+You can get resources in our [Discord Server](https://discord.gg/sHZuMpCpVw)

 ### Running
+1. Put your resources to folder with FurinaImpact.Gameserver executable
-1. Launch FurinaImpact.SDK and FurinaImpact.Gameserver
+2. Launch FurinaImpact.SDK and FurinaImpact.Gameserver
-2. Server is running.
+3. Server is running.

 ### Connecting
 For connecting to FurinaImpact, you can use FurinaImpact.Proxy.
 Just launch it and setup your system proxy settings.
 SDK requests will be redirected.